 Drive a leisurely 40 minutes from the airport in Launceston or the ferry terminal at Devonport, via the village of Deloraine, to the luscious Meander Valley, where Driftwater operate their acclaimed fly fishing operation from a fully-renovated, century-old homestead surrounded by magnificent gardens.
 (Deloraine and the nearby Driftwater establishment are also located well under three hour’s drive from Hobart.)

-Meet your hosts and drop your bags in one of the homestead’s spacious bedrooms, each with its own well-appointed ensuite, before you pull out your waders (or try on a pair from Driftwater’s large collection) because after a delicious lunch featuring local produce, you have a hot date with a wild trout or three.
+Meet your hosts and drop your bags in one of the homestead’s spacious bedrooms, each with its own well-appointed ensuite, before you pull out your waders (or try on a pair from Driftwater’s large collection) because you have a hot date with a wild trout or three.
+Take your pre-packed picnic lunch with you and enjoy it in the sun, beside a bubbling stream perhaps.

 Time to wet a line!
 Your Driftwater fly fishing itinerary will be tailored specifically to suit your personal desires, level of expertise and the prevailing weather and water conditions.
 You may find yourself casting tiny dry flies to delicately rising trout from one of Driftwater’s hand-crafted timber drift boats, walking an empty lake margin looking for tell-tale fin tips breaking the glassy surface, or wading a wild, back country stream where speckled trout jump freely in pursuit of hatching insects.